 The Final Word

-I hope this article showed you the full picture of running shirtless.
-I can’t really recommend it or advise against it since this differs according to your situation
+If you want to run without a shirt, I hope this article showed you the full picture of pros/cons.
+I can’t really recommend it or advise against it since this differs according to your situation.
+Often times I do go jogging without a shirt especially during the summer.

 If you decided to do it, be sure to brace yourself against negative comments.
 Always remember that nobody remains in shape year-round, not even celebrities!
 Life doesn’t always leave a space for working out.